atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Response_Playbooks/RP_0001_phishing_email.md

 At the same time, we assume that you already have a strong technical background in fundamental disciplines — Networking, Operating Systems, and Programming.

+##### Make sure that personnel will report suspicious activity i.e. suspicious emails,  links, files, activity on their computers, etc

-##### Develop a simplified, company wide-known way to contact IR team in case of suspicious activity on the user system.
-Make sure that the personnel is aware of it, can and will use it
+Develop a simplified, company wide-known way to contact IR team in case of suspicious activity on the user system.

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.
+Make sure that the personnel is aware of it, can and will use it.

-##### Raise personnel awareness regarding phishing, ransomware, social engineering, and other attacks
+##### Raise personnel awareness regarding phishing, ransomware, social engineering,  and other attacks that involve user interaction

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.

-##### Make sure you have the ability to list users who opened a particular email

-Description of the workflow for the Response Action in markdown format.
-Here newlines will be saved.

-##### Make sure you have the ability to list users who received a particular email

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.

-##### Make sure you have the ability to block an email domain

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.

-##### Make sure you have the ability to block an email sender

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.

-##### Make sure you have the ability to delete an email

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.
+Train users to to be aware of access or manipulation attempts by an adversary to reduce the risk of successful spearphishing, social engineering, and other techniques that involve user interaction.

 ##### Make sure you have access to external communication Network Flow logs

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.
+Make sure that there is a collection of Network Flow logs for external communication (from corporate assets to the Internet) configured.
+If there is no option to configure it on a network device, you can install a special software on each endpoint and collect it from them.

+Warning:

+- There is a feature called ["NetFlow Sampling"](https://www.plixer.com/blog/how-accurate-is-sampled-netflow/), that eliminates the value of the Network Flow logs for some of the tasks, such as "check if some host communicated to an external IP".
+Make sure it's disabled or you have an alternative way to collect Network Flow logs

 ##### Make sure you have access to external communication HTTP logs

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.
+Make sure that there is a collection of HTTP connections logs for external communication (from corporate assets to the Internet) configured.

 ##### Make sure you have access to external communication DNS logs

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.
+Make sure that there is a collection of DNS logs for external communication (from corporate assets to the Internet) configured.
+If there is no option to configure it on a network device/DNS Server, you can install a special software on each endpoint and collect it from them.

+Warning:

+- Make sure that there are both DNS query and answer logs collected.
+It's quite hard to configure such a collection on MS Windows DNS server and ISC BIND.
+Sometimes it much easier to use 3rd party solutions to fulfill this requirement.
+- Make sure that DNS traffic to the external (public) DNS servers is blocked by the Border Firewall.
+This way, corporate DNS servers is the only place assets can resolve the domain names.

-##### Make sure you can block an external IP address from being accessed by corporate assets
+##### Make sure you have the ability to block an external IP address from being accessed by corporate assets

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.
+Make sure you have the ability to create a policy rule in one of the listed Mitigation Systems that will you to block an external IP address from being accessed by corporate assets.

+Warning:

+- Make sure that using the listed systems (1 or multiple) you can control access to the internet of all assets in the infrastructure.
+In some cases, you will need a guaranteed way to block an external IP address from being accessed by corporate assets completely.
+If some of the assets are not under the management of the listed Mitigation Systems, (so they can access the internet bypassing these systems), you will not be able to fully achieve the final objective of the Response Action.

-##### Make sure you can block an external domain name from being accessed by corporate assets
+##### Make sure you have the ability to block an external domain name from being accessed by corporate assets

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.
+Make sure you have the ability to create a policy rule or a specific configuration in one of the listed Mitigation Systems that will you to block an external domain name from being accessed by corporate assets.

+Warning:

+- Make sure that using the listed systems (1 or multiple) you can control access to the internet of all assets in the infrastructure.
+In some cases, you will need a guaranteed way to block an external domain name from being accessed by corporate assets completely.
+If some of the assets are not under the management of the listed Mitigation Systems, (so they can access the internet bypassing these systems), you will not be able to fully achieve the final objective of the Response Action.

-##### Make sure you can block an external URL from being accessed by corporate assets
+##### Make sure you have the ability to block an external URL from being accessed by corporate assets

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.
+Make sure you have the ability to create a policy rule or a specific configuration in one of the listed Mitigation Systems that will you to block an external URL from being accessed by corporate assets.

+Warning:

+- Make sure that using the listed systems (1 or multiple) you can control access to the internet of all assets in the infrastructure.
+In some cases, you will need a guaranteed way to block an external URL from being accessed by corporate assets completely.
+If some of the assets are not under the management of the listed Mitigation Systems, (so they can access the internet bypassing these systems), you will not be able to fully achieve the final objective of the Response Action.

+##### Make sure you have the ability to list users who opened a particular email message

+Make sure you have the ability to list users who opened/read a particular email message using the Email Server's functionality.

+##### Make sure you have the ability to list receivers of a particular email message

+Make sure you have the ability to list receivers of a particular email message using the Email Server's functionality.

+##### Make sure you have the ability to block an email domain

+Make sure you have the ability to block an email domain on an Email Server using its native filtering functionality.

+##### Make sure you have the ability to block an email sender

+Make sure you have the ability to block an email sender on an Email Server using its native filtering functionality.

+##### Make sure you have the ability to delete an email message

+Make sure you have the ability to delete an email message from an Email Server and users' email boxes using its native functionality.

+##### Make sure you have the ability to quarantine an email message

+Make sure you have the ability to quarantine an email message on an Email Server using its native functionality.

 #### Identification

+##### Put (potentially) compromised accounts on monitoring

+Start monitoring for authentification attempts and all potentially harmful actions from (potentially) compromised accounts.
+Look for anomalies, unusual network connections, unusual geolocation/time of work, actions that were never executed before.
+Keep in touch with the real users and, in case of need, ask them if they executing some suspicious actions by themselves or not.

+##### List hosts communicated with an external domain

+List hosts communicated with an external domain using the most efficient way.

+##### List hosts communicated with an external IP address

+List hosts communicated with an external IP address using the most efficient way.

+##### List hosts communicated with an external URL

+List hosts communicated with an external URL using the most efficient way.
+##### List users that have opened am email message

+List users who opened/read a particular email message using the Email Server's functionality.

-##### Obtain the original phishing email
+##### Collect an email message

-Obtain the original email from one of the available/fastest options:
+Collect an email message using the most appropriate option:

 - Email Team/Email server: if there is such option
-- Person who reported the attack (if it wasn't detected automatically or reported by victims)
+- The person that reported the attack (if it wasn't detected automatically or reported by victims)
 - Victims: if they reported the attack
+- Following the local computer forensic evidence collection procedure, if the situation requires it

 Ask for the email in `.EML` format.
 Instructions:

   1. Drug and drop email from Email client to Desktop
   2. Archive with password "infected" and send to IR specialists by email

-##### Response Action for

-Description of how to handle multiple Response Actions (if it is an aggregated Response Action) or workflow for single Response Action in markdown format.
-Here newlines will be saved.

-##### List receivers of a specific email
+##### List receivers of a particular email message

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.
+List receivers of a particular email message using the Email Server's functionality.

-##### Make sure an email is a phishing attack
+##### Make sure that an email message is a phishing attack

 Check an email and its metadata for evidences of phishing attack: